CellProfiling/SingleCellProteogenomics/README.md

 The logic for these analyses is contained in the SingleCellProteogenomics folder.

 The input files are contained in the "input" folder.
-This folder is linked to the review responses as a zip file, input.zip.
+This folder is linked to the review responses as a zip file, `input.zip`.
 Expand this folder within the SingleCellProteogenomics folder.

 The output files are added to a folder "output" during the analysis, and figures are added to a folder "figures."